mzjensens/hot-chocolate-spots/README.md

 - Customize your header file to replace banner title and icon
 - Change your theme for PDF and HTML styles.

+####  Ensure GITHUB_TOKEN Has Sufficient Permissions
+- Navigate to Settings → Actions → General in your repository
+- Under Workflow permissions, ensure that Read and write permissions is selected.
+This gives the GITHUB_TOKEN the necessary permission to push to the gh-pages branch.

 ## Credits

 Thanks to the following DITA-OT experts: